-Requirements this course will fulfill: Bible, History, New Testament, Theology
+Bible, History, New Testament, Theology

-Acts as History and Theology, Graduate Study Guide by Craig S. Keener; Acts as History and Theology Readings and Resource Materials; The Book of Acts in Its Ancient Literary Setting by Bruce W. Winter and Andrew D. Clarke; The Acts of the Apostles by Ben Witherington III; and The Holy Bible
+Acts as History and Theology, Graduate Study Guide; Acts as History and Theology Readings and Resource Materials; The Book of Acts in Its Ancient Literary Setting by Bruce W. Winter and Andrew D. Clarke; The Acts of the Apostles by Ben Witherington III; and The Holy Bible